MalaganMan/Panels/JaniKasurinen/README.md

 "Korg Z1 Editor.bpanelz" is still greatly work in process stage and does NOT have all the modulators, but file loading saving and storing functions fully.

-"Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetch from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping work fully already.
+"Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping work fully already.

 PS: Any PayPal donations to www.paypal.com/paypalme/janikasurinen are dearly appreciated =)